idia640/presentations/week03/PITCHME.md

 4. Tone - Avoid biased wording or wording that evokes an emotional response.

 Note:

+Surveys are prone to many sorts of response bias.
+Tourangeau, Rips and Rasinski is a bood that dives into the psychology of survey response.

+Later in the semster, we'll talk in particular about how prior context biases your thinking by setting up a comparison or constrast.

 ---
 ## Examples of biased contexts